-Important Note: The purpose of this detailed listing is to help you plan your scholarship search throughout the year.
-Please find information below about scholarships for Alaska students.
+Important Note: The purpose of this detailed listing of Alaska scholarships for college is to help you plan your scholarship search throughout the year.
+Please find information below about scholarships specifically for Alaska students.
 Some of the deadlines may be from prior years.
-Scholarship deadlines are cyclical, so even if a deadline has passed, the website will likely be updated for the 2023-24 cycle.
-Be sure to reach out to the sponsor or check sponsor websites for the most recent details.
+Scholarship deadlines are cyclical, so even if a deadline has passed, the website will likely be updated for the current school year.
+Be sure to reach out to the sponsor or check the sponsor’s websites for the most recent details.

 January